 - Historic period: 10th century

-- Setting: Santa Cruz neighbourhood, ruins of the walls, Enlace tower.
+- Setting: Santa Cruz district, ruins of the walls, Enlace Tower.

 - From Oct 01 to Mar 31

 From Monday to SundayFrom 09:30 to 17:00

 - From Apr 01 to Sep 30